cjatalyn360-ops/DB-Sys-Spotify-Project-/ProjectPhaseFinal.md

 - PlaylistSong must reference valid Playlist and Song IDs
 - Episode must belong to exactly one Podcast
 - Genre must be assigned to Song
+- User email addresses should be unique
+- Playlist song positions should remain unique within a playlist

 ---